predictive-clinical-neuroscience/BigDataCourse/README.md

 ### Python basics

-Other helpful links if you are new to using python and pandas which we will be using for a lot of our code.
+Other helpful links if you are new to using python and the pandas library, which we will be using for a lot of our code.
 1. [LearnPython.org](https://www.learnpython.org/).
 An online tutorial which is a good way to get running quickly
 2. [The Hitchhikers guide to python](https://docs.python-guide.org/intro/learning/).
 Lots of detailed resources for learning python
 2. [Pandas cheatsheet](https://pandas.pydata.org/Pandas_Cheat_Sheet.pdf)